kevthunder/serverless-plugin-import-resources/readme.md

 **This is highly experimental, use at your own risk.**

-This plugin in ment to help importing resources into an existing stack
+This plugin in meant to help importing resources into an existing stack

 Currently handled resources types
 - AWS::S3::Bucket
 - AWS::DynamoDB::Table
+- AWS::Logs::LogGroup

 More types will be added later